sakaki-/genpi64-overlay/README.md

 * **app-office/orage** [upstream](https://git.xfce.org/apps/orage/)
   * Provides `orage-4.12.1-r1.ebuild`, patched for [bug 657542](https://bugs.gentoo.org/657542).
 Once this revbumps in the main Gentoo tree, `orage` should revert to using that version instead.

-* **app-portage/rpi3-check-porthash**
-  * Provides a [`porthash`](https://github.com/sakaki-/porthash) signed hash check for the [isshoni.org](https://isshoni.org) rsync gentoo ebuild repository, implemented as a `repo.postsync.d` hook.
-NB not used as of v1.3.0 of the image, as Gentoo's official `gemato` signature check is used instead; please see the release notes [here](https://github.com/sakaki-/gentoo-on-rpi-64bit/releases/tag/v1.3.0).

 * **app-portage/weekly-genup**
   * Installs a simple cron.weekly script, to automate `genup`, and another, to run 'fixups' (small scripts to correct issues that may e.g. prevent correct `genup` operation, effect upstream file hierarchy migrations etc.).